How To Take Care Of Your Mental Health As A College Student

 Generally, a perfectionist will do very well in their classes and on their assignments because they have turned in their best work.
 However, perfectionism may result in unhealthy habits.
 Such as procrastination.
 Perfectionists may struggle with turning in assignments that aren’t their best work or getting anything less than an A. Perfectionism can also lead to anxiety and depression.
 It’s important to learn how to strike a balance.

-During high school, getting straight A’s might have been easy and perfectionist tendencies may not have been an issue.
+During high school, getting straight A’s might have been easy, and perfectionist tendencies may not have been an issue.
 But it’s important to acknowledge that generally, college classes are more time-consuming and intense than high school classes.
 Be sure to read all about why getting straight A’s in college is not necessary.

 Consider Living At Home Or Close To Family While In College